Miles-Wiser/TESD_1800_Software_Development_Coursework/README.md

+# Purpose
-The purpose of this repository is to hold all coursework for TESD 1800 Software Development at Southwest Technical College.
+This repository is to hold all coursework for TESD 1800 Software Development at Southwest Technical College.